AharonRaanan/DBProject-318406014_315407403/README.md

 Objective: To identify employees who have been assigned the highest bonuses, which may indicate exceptional performance.

 [![View number 2, query 1](https://raw.githubusercontent.com/AharonRaanan/DBProject-318406014_315407403/main/stage%20c/View%20number%202%2C%20query%201.png)](https://github.com/AharonRaanan/DBProject-318406014_315407403/blob/main/stage%20c/View%20number%202%2C%20query%201.png)

+### Query 2: Sanctions Assigned to Employees – By Frequency
+tradoc.army.mil

+Objective: To identify which sanctions have been assigned to employees most frequently, which may indicate recurring issues or the need for intervention.